-I have been searching for a Mercedes AMG GTS ‘Edition 1’ and I have established that I will not be buying an Edition 1 from an official Mercedes-Benz dealer as the small number of cars that are available for sale are all being sold by independent dealers.
+I had been searching for a Mercedes AMG GTS ‘Edition 1’ and quickly established that I would not be buying an Edition 1 from an official Mercedes-Benz dealer as the small number of cars that are available for sale are all being sold by independent dealers.

-There have been a few Edition 1 cars for sale in various colours but only a couple have the AMG DYNAMIC PLUS package, an option I would really like.
-One car in particular caught my attention and this was a Fire Opal Red AMG GTS Edition 1 which had the Dymanic Plus package as well as the optional black forged alloy cross spoke wheels.
+There had been a few Edition 1 cars for sale in various colours but only a couple had the AMG DYNAMIC PLUS package, an option I really wanted.
+One car in particular caught my attention and this was a Fire Opal Red AMG GTS Edition 1 that had the Dymanic Plus package as well as the optional black forged alloy cross spoke wheels.

 I rang the independent dealer selling the car and establishing a number of details about the car over the telephone.
 This particular Mercedes AMG GTS ‘Edition 1’was registered at the end of June 2015 with one previous owner and had covered just 3,500 miles.
 It had had its first service by Mercedes-Benz earlier in the year.
 I was told that the car was in an excellent condition with no kerb marks to the wheels the bodywork was in excellent condition, as was the interior.
 The car came with all of the manuals and wallet to keep them in.
 I was told that there was no cargo net divider, which would have originally been supplied with the car.
 As well as confirming the registration number I also obtained the VIN number so I could perform some additional checks.